Guseyn/my-ideas/README.md

 16. skizo - app for creating text drafts
 17. App for code reviewers
 18. Cute website with math stuff
+19. Web site with clear educational stuff(music for beginning would be great)

 # Articles